 See more In-depth

-- What is sudden cardiac arrest?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/scda/.
-Accessed Dec.
-9, 2013.
+- Sudden cardiac arrest.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/sudden-cardiac-arrest.
+Accessed March 10, 2022.